fmease/lushui/tasks.md

   think because most functions don't need ownership and if it does, we can just cheaply clone the Rc. this is useful for lifetime stuff e.g. `ModuleScope::constructors` should take an `&Expression` to be able to return `&[Identifier]` instead of an expensive clone for `Vec<Identifier>`
-* split `interpreter.rs` into type checker and interpreter
 * CLI
   * add subcommands:
     * `highlight`